Atomic-Germ/fruit-of-knowledge/src/manuscript/CHAPTER_15/SPREAD_03.md

 public_only_check: ok
 ---

-# Persistent Petition — The Widow and the Judge

 ## Received Teaching
 > "Prayer is a private plea; persistence shows neediness, not faith."
 - Context: Cultural shaming of persistent asking as lack of sufficiency or faith.